awsdocs/amazon-eks-user-guide/doc_source/managing-ebs-csi.md

      --service-account-role-arn arn:aws:iam::111122223333:role/AmazonEKS_EBS_CSI_DriverRole --resolve-conflicts PRESERVE
    ```

    The *PRESERVE* option preserves any custom settings that you've set for the add\-on\.
 For more information about other options for this setting, see [update\-addon](https://docs.aws.amazon.com/cli/latest/reference/eks/update-addon.html) in the Amazon EKS Command Line Reference\.
-For more information about Amazon EKS add\-on configuration management, see [ Kubernetes field management](kubernetes-field-management.md)\.
+For more information about Amazon EKS add\-on configuration management, see [Customize Amazon EKS add\-on settings with field management](kubernetes-field-management.md)\.

 ------